oa-angel/meeting-resources/script.md

 At this group we rotate formats.
 This week it is a ____________ (insert from below list)

+> Steps and Traditions are read based on the month (Step 1 - January, etc).
+Move from Weeks 1-5 in the month.
-> week one:  chair on a step
+> 1. chair on a step

-> week two:  chair on any topic
+> 2. chair on any topic

-> week three: chair on a tradition
+> 3. chair on a tradition

-> week four:  chair on any topic
+> 4. chair on any topic

-> week five:  chair on a topic of the secretary's choosing
+> 5. chair on a topic of the secretary's choosing

 > Chairs are allotted 10-15 minutes of time. **Secretary to time**

-(CHAIR SPEAKS)
+## Chair Speaks

+===

 # After the Chair